Hindu calendar: Balinese Hindu calendar

 Hinduism and Buddhism were the prominent religions of southeast Asia in the 1st millennium CE, prior to the Islamic conquest that started in the 14th century.
 The Hindus prevailed in Bali, Indonesia, and they have two types of Hindu calendar.
 One is a 210-day based Pawukon calendar which likely is a pre-Hindu system, and another is similar to lunisolar calendar system found in South India and it is called the Balinese saka calendar which uses Hindu methodology.
 The names of month and festivals of Balinese Hindus, for the most part, are different, though the significance and legends have some overlap.

 Astronomical basis

-The Hindu calendar is based on a geocentric model of the solar system.
-A large part of this calendar is defined based on the movement of the sun and the moon around the earth (saura māna and cāndra māna respectively).
+The Hindu calendar is based on a geocentric model of the Solar System.
+A large part of this calendar is defined based on the movement of the Sun and the Moon around the Earth (saura māna and cāndra māna respectively).
 Furthermore, it includes synodic, sidereal, and tropical elements.
 Many variants of the Hindu calendar have been created by including and excluding these elements (solar, lunar, lunisolar etc.) and are in use in different parts of India.

 Year: Samvat

 Samvat refers to era of the several Hindu calendar systems in Nepal and India, in a similar manner to the Christian era.
-There are several samvat found in historic Buddhist, Hindu and Jaina texts and epigraphy, of which three are most significant: Vikrama era, Old Shaka era and Shaka era of 78 CE.
+There are several samvat found in historic Buddhist, Hindu and Jain texts and epigraphy, of which three are most significant: Vikrama era, Old Shaka era and Shaka era of 78 CE.